mzikkhan/University-Management-System-Frontend/README.md

 2. Pull the code into a folder called 'frontend'
 3. Type 'cd frontend' into the terminal to navigate to directory containing pulled code
 4. Type 'npm i' into terminal to install dependencies
-5. Type 'npm run server' to run frontend on localhost
+5. Type 'npm run start' to run frontend on localhost